dbohdan/recur/README.md

 When the command is not found during the last attempt, recur exits with the code 255.

+recur sets the environment variable `RECUR_ATTEMPT` for the command it runs to the current attempt number.
+This way the command can access the attempt counter. recur also sets `RECUR_MAX_ATTEMPTS` to the value of `-a`/`--attempts`.

 ## Conditions

 recur supports a limited form of scripting.